How We Price Our Puppies:

 We do not reimburse for vet bills, so call us so we can help you save money with our experience, some meds and procedures are not always needed.

-We do not cover color change or a puppy that gets bigger or smaller than first expected, however if there is a huge difference in size on a pup that is over $3500 you should call to see what we can do for you.
-We do not cover non life threatening things such as an undescended testicle, low grade joint luxation, small imperfect bite, or other non life threatening issues.
+We do not cover color change or a puppy that gets bigger or smaller than first expected, however if there is a huge difference in size on a pup that is over $3500 you should call to see what we can do for you if that pup was priced high because it was charting to be a teacup and it said so on that pup’s sale page.
+Some pups that are higher quality are higher priced and that has nothing to do with size.
+We do not cover non life threatening things such as an undesended testicle, low grade joint luxation, small imperfect bite, or other non life threatening issues.
 However as stated above if issue is noticed at first vet visit you can return the puppy if you wish.
 We do not guarantee breedability on any dog sold.
 A dog over a year of age is sold “as is”.
 All Guarantees are for the first year of life.

 Tinier sized puppies: